Severi curves of rational elliptic surfaces: Introduction

 with 12 irreducible nodal fibers.
 If $L$ is a globally generated line bundle on $R$, not pulled back from $\P^1$ via $\pi$, then the complete linear series $|L|$ parametrizes a family of curves with genus

 Setting $l = -K_R\cdot L>0$, the Riemann-Roch Formula on $R$ combined with the Kodaira Vanishing Theorem gives:

 The first interesting case of a Severi variety for $R$ is when $\dim V(R,L)=1$; we call this case a {\it Severi curve}.
 From Equation \eqref{eq:rr}, Severi curves only appear when $l=2$, so we restrict ourselves to that situation.
 Since elements in the linear system $\abs{L}$ are \textit{bisections} of the anticanonical fibration $\pi$, we henceforth use the letter $B$ to denote them. \begin{que} What is the genus of the curve $V(R,L)$ for $L$ a bisection line bundle?
 If it is reducible, how many components does it have? \end{que} The simplest Severi curves occur when $g(L)=0$, in which case we have $|L|=V(R,L)\simeq \P^1$.
 For $g(L) = \frac{1}{2}L^2>0$, the Severi curve will have singularities corresponding to degenerate bisections.
 By construction, $V(R,L)$ embeds into $|L|\simeq \P^{g(L)+1}$, and its degree is known by Gromov-Witten theory \cite{oberdieck-pixton-elliptic}.
-This would give a crude upper bound on the genus by Castelnuovo's argument, but we will take a sharper approach using plane curves. { \thethm{\ref{thm:severi-connected-with-proof}} \begin{thm} For $(R,L)$ as above, the Severi curve $V(R,L)$ is connected. \end{thm} } { \thethm{\ref{thm:reducedseveri-with-proof}} \begin{thm} The general element of $V(R,L)$ has exactly $g = \frac{1}{2}L^2$ nodal singularities and no further singularities, and has a 1-dimensional space of first order equisingular deformations. \end{thm} } { \thethm{\ref{thm:genusbound-with-proof}} \begin{thm} The geometric genus of the Severi curve $V(R,L)$ is $O(g^{12+\epsilon})$, where $g = \frac{1}{2}L^2$. \end{thm} } Theorem~\ref{thm:severi-connected} will be deduced from Testa's result on the irreducibility of Severi varieties for del Pezzo surfaces of degree one, combined with the Fulton-Hansen connectedness theorem.
+This would give a crude upper bound on the genus by Castelnuovo's argument, but we will take a sharper approach using plane curves. { \thethm{\ref{thm:severi-connected-with-proof}} \begin{thm} For $(R,L)$ as above, the Severi curve $V(R,L)$ is connected. \end{thm} } { \thethm{\ref{thm:reducedseveri-with-proof}} \begin{thm} The general element of any component of $V(R,L)$ has exactly $g = \frac{1}{2}L^2$ nodal singularities and no other singularities, and $V(R,L)$ is reduced of dimension 1. \end{thm} } { \thethm{\ref{thm:genusbound-with-proof}} \begin{thm} The geometric genus of the Severi curve $V(R,L)$ is $O(g^{12+\epsilon})$, where $g = \frac{1}{2}L^2$. \end{thm} } Theorem~\ref{thm:severi-connected} will be deduced from Testa's result on the irreducibility of Severi varieties for del Pezzo surfaces of degree one, combined with the Fulton-Hansen connectedness theorem.
 Theorem \ref{thm:reducedseveri} uses the Nadel Vanishing Theorem and the technology of multiplier ideal sheaves.
 Theorem \ref{thm:genusbound} is the most involved, and we sketch the argument now.

 A general element $B\in V(R,L)$ corresponds to an irreducible rational curve of degree two over $\P^1$, so we have a rational map $V(R,L) \dasharrow \Sym^2(\P^1)$, sending a bisection to its branch divisor in $\P^1$.
 After normalization, this map extends to a morphism